Safeguarding and Child Protection Policy

 - Takes responsibility for the co-ordination of action within academy

-- Liaises with the Assistant Head teachers, Mrs Wendy Durham and Mrs Deborah Midwood, to inform them of any issues and ongoing investigations and ensure there is always cover for this role
+- Liaises with the Assistant Head teacher, Mrs Wendy Durham and Mrs Angela Taylor, to inform them of any issues and ongoing investigations and ensure there is always cover for this role

 - Have a working knowledge of how CSCP's work and ensure all staff know how to access the CSCP website and locate the referral form (Cumbria Safeguarding Hub Single contact form)

 - Engages in inter agency liaison with Children’s Services and other units/agencies